 Bio

 I started my career in Buenos Aires, where I worked in magazines and newspapers for over a decade.
 I was an intern at Clarín, a staff writer at Para Ti, and a regular contributor and columnist at La Nación.
-I wrote on topics such as the differences between AI and human intelligence, the logistics of transporting an elephant from Buenos Aires to Mato Grosso, the crisis of trust in science, and a genetic discovery to combat drought.
+I wrote on topics such as AI, the logistics of transporting an elephant from Buenos Aires to Mato Grosso, the crisis of trust in science, and a genetic discovery to combat drought.
 In 2023, I moved to New York to pursue a Master of Arts in Science Journalism at Columbia University.
 I am currently based between Canada and Argentina, working as a freelance journalist.

 See My Full Resume